-Last month was National Fruits and Vegetables Month: a great way to celebrate seasonal produce.
-This month, though, things get all summer-official because July is National Hot Dog Month with National Hot Dog Day on July 19th!
+June was National Fruits and Vegetables Month: a great way to celebrate seasonal produce.
+Last month, though, things got all summer-official because July is National Hot Dog Month with National Hot Dog Day on July 19th!
 So of course I’m going to share a bunch of hot dog recipes to help you celebrate.
 Recipes?
 For hot dogs?
 Yes!
 There’s so much more to them than slapping on some ketchup and mustard.
 Or not; apparently there’s a thing about adults eating ketchup-coated hot dogs.
 Anyway, there’s so much you can do with a hot dog.
 Check it out!

 Chicago-Style: My family lives a bit outside of Chicago now, so I’d be remiss to make a list of hot dog recipes and not include the famous Chicago-style hot dog.
 Not gonna lie: I have no intention of ever consuming one of these, but the husband is a fan.